 Gerberas have also health benefits.
 At night they continue to release a continuous stream of fresh oxygen and absorbs carbon dioxide and other toxins found in the air.
 This is why some people place Gerberas next to their beds during sleep.

-These flowers come in many different colors, except for blue.
+These flowers come in many different colors except blue.

 Spring, Autumn, Summer

-Gerberas prefer rich and well drained soil, with lots of added organic matter.
-They grow best in a slightly acidic soil with a pH of 5.5 - 6.5.
+Gerberas prefer rich and well-drained soil, with lots of added organic matter.
+They grow best in slightly acidic soil, with a pH level of 5.5 - 6.5.